Operation: Armed Reconnaissance, Coesfeld, Germany

 REASON FOR LOSS:

-An interim report by a Field Investigation Section dated 3rd November 1947 assumed that Flt.Lt Audet had survived the crash and had been moved together with another British airman, probably on the 4th March, from a flak unit based at Groß Reken, some 9 miles SW of Coesfeld to Gelsenkirchen-Buer** Fliegerhorst (airfield) which was some 20 miles south of Groß Reken.
+An interim report by a Field Investigation Section dated 3rd November 1947 assumed that Flt Lt.
+Audet had survived the crash and had been moved together with another British airman, probably on the 4th March, from a flak unit based at Groß Reken, some 14 km SW of Coesfeld to Gelsenkirchen-Buer Fliegerhorst (airfield) which was some 32 km south of Groß Reken.

-* The report surmised that the other airman was most probably shot down over the same railway line on the same date, it appears that this target had been selected because of the fact that V2 missiles were being transported on this railway line.
-Investigation of other British fighter losses on or around this date and in this general area has proven to be inconclusive.
-At this time the identity of the other British airman has not been found.
+The report surmised that the other airman was most probably shot down over the same railway line on the same date, it appears that this target had been selected because of the fact that V2 missiles were being transported on this railway line.

-** The site is now the Schalke 04 Football Stadium and complex.
+The site of the airfield is now the Schalke 04 Football Stadium and complex.

-Until some time in February or March 1945 captured Allied airmen were sent from Gelsenkirchen-Buer Fliegerhorst to Dulag Luft, Oberursel.
-When the railway line Buer-Frankfurt had been damaged PoWs were directed to Dortmund-Brackel* Fliegerhorst.
+Until some time in February or March 1945 captured Allied airmen were sent from Gelsenkirchen-Buer Fliegerhorst to Dulag Luft.
+When the railway line Buer-Frankfurt had been damaged PoWs were directed to Dortmund-Brackel Fliegerhorst.

-* The site is now the Borussia Dortmund Football Club training ground.
+The site of the airfield is now the Borussia Dortmund Football Club training ground.

-The investigators found a farmer who lived in Groß Reken who had witnessed a Canadian airman with a bandaged head at about 14:00 hrs on the day in question being taken away from Maria Veen, some 2 miles to the east of Groß Reken by a Feldwebel (Sgt) and a former Ortsgruppenleiter (Local Nazi group leader) named Schürmann.
+The investigators found a farmer who lived in Groß Reken who had witnessed a Canadian airman with a bandaged head at about 14:00 hrs on the day in question being taken away from Maria Veen, some 3¼ km to the east of Groß Reken by a Feldwebel (Sgt) and a former Ortsgruppenleiter (Local Nazi group leader) named Schürmann.

 When the airman stopped at a road junction near the farm of the eye witness he heard Schürmann shout and saw him aggressively knee the airman in the back to direct him toward which road to take.